uclaradio/panel/design/design.md

 4. **Admins** should be able to update any show, department information, moderate chats.
 The current web manager(s), assistant general manager, and the general manager should all be admins.

 ## Complete Feature List
+Breakdown of features for Panel and Pages based on user type:

+### Panel
+All:
+* Request an Account
+* Password Reset
+* User Profile
+* Access to Pages

+DJs:
+* Create/Delete a Show

+Managers:
+* Update/Add Links to Pages
+* Manager Profile
+* Set Show of the Week

+Admins:
+* Manage all users
+* Manage all shows
+* Set Promo Banner images
+* Moderate chat

+### Pages
+All:
 * View station bylaws
+* Submit a sub request
+* Submit a photo/video request
+* Submit an ISP
 * View all sub requests
 * Request a press pass
 * Sign up for roster